fallen-icarus/cardano-swaps/GettingStarted.md

 Creating a swap involves the following steps:
 1. Create your swap address.
 2. Calculate the required beacon names to mint.
-3. Create the required beacon minting redeemer.
+3. Create the required beacon script redeemer.
 4. Create the required swap datum for each swap.
 5. Submit a transaction that creates the swaps.